vitessio/website/content/en/blog/2021-02-19-online-ddl-in-vitess.md

 ## Where do we go from here?

-There’s many ways to proceed, short term and long term.
+There are many ways to proceed, short term and long term.
 Eventually, we’d want online DDL to work seamlessly across a resharding process.
 Also, it could work across a planned or unplanned reparent.

 Online DDL is labeled _experimental_ as we collect user feedback.

-Please see the documentation on the [Vitess wesbite](https://vitess.io/docs/user-guides/schema-changes/managed-online-schema-changes/)
+Please see the documentation on the [Vitess website](https://vitess.io/docs/user-guides/schema-changes/managed-online-schema-changes/)

 ## There’s more...

 Online DDL is not limited to `ALTER TABLE` statements. `DROP TABLE` statements suffer from locking issues, too.
-In a next blog post we will drill down into Vitess’ table lifecycle, a garbage collector for unused tables.
+In a next blog post we will drill down into Vitess's table lifecycle, a garbage collector for unused tables.